 Krakow also has a few chain restaurants you may recognize from home if that’s what you’re in the mood for.
 Look around for Starbucks, McDonalds, Subway, Burger King and KFC, plus a couple of others.

 Hmm, sounds like one too many places to try out in just a short visit.
 Might as well call this city home for an entire semester so you have time to try them all, and find your own favorites, right?
+With so much to do in the city of Krakow (our complete guide to Krakow gives you an idea!) you'll be able to stay busy, all semester long.

 Get all of your questions about volunteering in Poland answered here: